Learn Zero Trust Principles and Strategy: CSA’s Zero Trust Training Program

 Blog Article Published: 08/28/2023

 We first heard the rumblings of Zero Trust (ZT) in the early 2000s, but only in the last few years has it truly taken off and entered the cybersecurity zeitgeist.
 CSA’s Zero Trust Training (ZTT) series will give you the knowledge and skills necessary to actually implement a ZT strategy and reduce systemic risk.
-In this comprehensive blog post, we'll cover some key principles and concepts from the six training modules.
+After you complete the training, you will have the background needed to pass the Certificate of Competence in Zero Trust (CCZT) exam and earn your CCZT, the industry’s first authoritative Zero Trust certificate.

 What is Zero Trust Architecture (ZTA)?